ratstwo/ratstwo.github.io/README.md

 The Rats Two Website!
-the Ratswo website is at https://ratstwo.github.io/
+the Ratstwo website is at https://ratstwo.github.io/